 Risks Associated With Prenatal Exercise

-Prenatal exercise is designed to be safe during pregnancy, but there are certain positions which can become dangerous later on in pregnancy.
-Some poses that are safe in the first trimester probably aren’t safe in the third trimester.
-That’s why you should find a DVD that coordinates with the trimester you are in.
+Prenatal exercise is designed to be safe during pregnancy, but certain positions can become dangerous later on in pregnancy.
+Some stretches that are safe in the first trimester may not be safe in the third trimester.
+You should find a DVD that coordinates with your current trimester.

 To keep you and your baby safe, you should follow these guidelines:

-- Consult your doctor: Seek your doctor’s approval before beginning.
+- Consult your doctor: Seek your doctor’s approval before beginning an exercise regime.

-- Pace yourself: Prenatal exercise is supposed to help you stay active and to relax.
+- Pace yourself: Prenatal exercise is supposed to help you stay active and relax.
 You don’t have to try to rush through a routine quickly.
-Take it slow and enjoy the process.
+Take it slow, and enjoy the process.

-- Keep cool and hydrated: It can be dangerous if you overheat when you are pregnant, so it is important you try to keep yourself cool and drink plenty of water.
+- Keep cool and hydrated: It can be dangerous if you overheat and become dehydrated when you are pregnant, so it is important you try to keep yourself cool and drink plenty of water.

-- Avoid certain positions: If your workout requires a certain position that makes you uncomfortable, don’t do it.
+- Avoid certain positions: If your workout requires a position that makes you uncomfortable, don’t do it.
 Also, you should always bend from your hips and not your back.
-Stay away from twisting positions that put pressure on your belly and positions that require lying on your back or belly — these are sometimes safe in the first trimester though.
+Stay away from twisting positions that put pressure on your belly and positions that require lying on your back or belly.
+However, these positions are sometimes safe in the first trimester.

-Our top pick is the pregnancy yoga DVD, Gentle Yoga with Jessica Smith.
+Our top pick for the best pregnancy yoga DVD is Gentle Yoga with Jessica Smith.

 The DVD is great for all expectant moms regardless of experience level, and it is designed specifically for pregnancy.

-Yoga is a great method of exercise, and not only does it help the expectant mom stay active, but it also helps encourage the learning of relaxation and breathing techniques that can be used during labor.
+Yoga is an excellent exercise method, and not only does it help the expectant mom stay active, but it also helps teach relaxation and breathing techniques to use during labor.